 What post ideas, cook what for dinner, birthday party at what time?

-One of these tasks is actionable and clear and that is…” defrost lamb for the dinner“.
+One of these tasks is actionable and clear and that is…” pack my lunch for tomorrow “.

 Why?
 Because it starts with a verb.
 You can do it in one go and cross it off your list and done!